 Pulpit Rock from above.
 Note that diagonal crack.
 Mark my words: one day this rock will shear off and tumble into the fjord.

 Yes, people do plummet from Pulpit Rock, by accident or design.
 Since we’re talking hundreds of metres sheer, the chances of survival are “believed to be zero”.
 This piece of redundancy is usually paired with assurances that recorded deaths are few and far between, while 300,000 a year stand on it, making it statistically safer than car travel.
-But they do add that bodies are not often recovered, so we only know someone fell, leapt or was pushed if a third party saw it.
+But they do add that bodies are not often recovered, so we only know someone fell, leapt or was pushed if a third party called it in.

 Which raises the distinct possibility of unrecorded deaths – and ups the comparative safety of jumping into the jam-jar for a tootle down the road.
 Meanwhile and solely because I like this shot, here’s Miss Norway again.